 Best Hotel in Khao San Road: Buddy Lodge

 Buddy Lodge is a clean and contemporary hotel.
-Set at the centre of Bangkok’s bustling nightlife district, it is a calm oasis away from the chaos.
-This three-star hotel boasts an outdoor terrace, luxurious steam baths, relaxing pool, and an on-site restaurant and lounge for guests to enjoy.
+Set at the centre of Bangkok’s bustling nightlife district, it provides a calm oasis away from the chaos.
+This three-star hotel boasts an outdoor terrace, luxurious steam baths, relaxing pool, and an on-site restaurant and lounge.

-– Party on the beach in the middle of Bangkok at Superflow City Beach Club where travelers can enjoy buckets of their favourite cocktail.
+- Party on the beach in the middle of Bangkok at Superflow City Beach Club.

 - Jump around to the best music at Brick Bar.